Time-triggered architecture

-Time-triggered architecture (abbreviated as TTA), also known as a time-triggered system, is a computer system that executes one or more sets of tasks according to a pre-determined and set task schedule.
+Time-triggered architecture (abbreviated as TTA), also known as a time-triggered system, is a computer system that executes one or more sets of tasks according to a predetermined and set task schedule.
 Implementation of a TT system will typically involve use of a single interrupt that is linked to the periodic overflow of a timer.
 This interrupt may drive a task scheduler (a restricted form of real-time operating system).
 The scheduler will—in turn—release the system tasks at predetermined points in time.

 History and development

 Because they have highly deterministic timing behavior, TT systems have been used for many years to develop safety-critical aerospace and related systems.

 An early text that sets forth the principles of time triggered architecture, communications, and sparse time approaches is Real-Time Systems: Design Principles for Distributed Embedded Applications in 1997.

 Use of TT systems was popularized by the publication of Patterns for Time-Triggered Embedded Systems (PTTES) in 2001 and the related introductory book Embedded C in 2002.
 The PTTES book also introduced the concepts of time-triggered hybrid schedulers (an architecture for time-triggered systems that require task pre-emption) and shared-clock schedulers (an architecture for distributed time-triggered systems involving multiple, synchronized, nodes).

 Since publication of PTTES, extensive research work on TT systems has been carried out.